Doesn't Really Matter: Reception

 Writing for DVD Movie Guide, Colin Jacobson praised the music video for deviating from the standard "lip-synch/film snippet formula" used among pop videos at the time, stating that it "stands on its own".
 Rod Stafford Hagwood of the Sun-Sentinel included "Doesn't Really Matter" among several videos which set fashion trends and increased the popularity of "bright colorful clothes" among youth.
 Aaron Beierle of DVD Talk likened the video's setting to science fiction film The Fifth Element.
 Matthew Trammell of The New Yorker wrote that it is "one of the most forward-leaning music videos of its time".
+Breihan opined that the music video's "futuristic spectacle" from its expensive budget resembled anime and Blade Runner, but labeled it as "weirdly chintzy now".
 However, Luke Bather of Highsnobiety was critical of the music video, calling the CGI "primitive" and describing how it portrays a dystopian future where everyone feels "bizarrely happy" while only being able to watch The Nutty Professor on television.

 Live performances

 Jackson performed "Doesn't Really Matter" on the August 4, 2000 episode of the British music chart television program Top of the Pops.
 She also performed the song at the 2000 MTV Video Music Awards on September 7, opening the show from a three-tiered aerial set with 10 backing dancers.
-Jackson wore a black leather outfit and her long hair obscured her face most of the performance.
+Jackson wore a black leather outfit and her long hair obscured her face most of the tightly choreographed performance.
 Jeff Stark of Salon found the dance routine "elaborate".
 Vibe included the performance in its 2015 list of 10 Iconic Janet Jackson Performances.

 The song was also performed during the encore of the All for You Tour.
 The renditions were viewed as more intimate in contrast to the spectacle of earlier performances.
 "Doesn't Really Matter" was also performed during Jackson's 2008 Rock Witchu Tour, her first concert tour in six years.
 She insisted on the tour being "dance-heavy" after fans left messages on Jackson's phone-in number, which was used by Jackson to directly communicate with them.
 During Jackson's 2011 Number Ones, Up Close and Personal tour, the song was performed in a medley with "Escapade", "Love Will Never Do (Without You)", "When I Think of You" and "All for You".
 The music video appeared on screen before the start of the concert.
 The song was also included in the set lists for the second leg of Jackson's 2018 State of the World Tour, and her 2019 Las Vegas residency, Janet Jackson: Metamorphosis.